kellyelton/docs.exceptionless.com/contents/sendingevents.md

 permalink: /contents/sendingevents/
 ---

 Once configured, Exceptionless will automatically send any unhandled exceptions that happen in your application.
-The topics below will show you how to customize the data that is sent as well as send us other types of events.
+The sections below will show you how to send us different event types as well as customize the data that is sent in.

 ## Sending Events